Reviewed by Whitney White, MS CMHC, NCC., LPC

 - Reacts to criticism with extreme emotion

 When these signs occur, it may raise concerns.
-Keep in mind, it may not be signs of this disorder but could signal something else.
+It may not be a sign of this disorder, but it could signal something else.
 If unusual behavior makes it challenging to complete daily tasks, consider seeking advice from a medical professional.

 What are the Symptoms?

-The condition, defined as a chronic disorder or mental illness, affects how a person perceives things with distortions in how they think, feel, and express behavior.
-While warning signs may serve as a few symptoms, the following provides additional insight on types of symptoms experienced to give an idea of how a person with the disorder changes over time:
+The condition, a chronic disorder or mental illness, affects how a person perceives things with distortions in thinking, feeling, and expressing behavior.
+While warning signs may serve as a few symptoms, the following provides additional insight into the types of symptoms experienced to give an idea of how a person with the disorder changes over time:

 - Many with this disorder have types of delusions that are often not true.
 They are ideas without logic or fantasies.
 A person may believe someone is out to get them, they are someone famous, or an outside force controls them.

 - Hallucinations.
-Actions or perceptions that occur in the mind.
-They may involve all five senses but talking, and hearing is most common.
-A person may think someone is talking to them, but it may just be their conscience or inner voice.
+Actions or perceptions that occur in mind.
+They may involve all five senses, but talking and hearing are the most common.
+People may think someone is talking to them, but it may be their conscience or inner voice.
 Some hallucinations occur when a person is by themselves.
 It may include a familiar voice but can be abusive or critical.